-The Master in Interaction Design, launching in 2017, is a “1+1” year full-time master programme (approximately equivalent to an Italian laurea magistrale), designed to prepare designers for this role.
-Located in H-Digital Design School, it is stimulated by the innovative startup culture of H-Farm, Italy’s premier tech accelerator.
+The Master in Interaction Design, launching in 2017, is a “1+1” year full-time master programme, designed to prepare designers for careers in interaction and user experience design.
+It is taught in H-FARM’s Digital Design School within the innovative startup culture of Italy’s premier tech accelerator.
 The programme’s directors are two of the most important names in this field, Gillian Crampton Smith and Philip Tabor.

 - Start: October 2017

-- Level: Master - Equivalent to Italian Laurea Magistrale
+- Level: Master - approximately equivalent to the Italian laurea magistrale

 - Language: English - Students may write reports etc. in English or Italian